rasouza/gamepass-bot/README.md

 [![Open Source Love svg2](https://badges.frapsoft.com/os/v2/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

+## ⚠️ This repo has moved to https://github.com/rasouza/steammy-bot

 # GamePass Discord BOT

 GamePass is a bot designed to make announcements of new games arriving in well known platforms such as Microsoft Game Pass, Sony PS+ and Epic Games